alishour-dev/email-signature-generator-tool/README.md

 ## Component and Props:

-The main and only component at this moment is Signature component with the props below:
+There are two main components at this moment, Signature & Signature2 components with the following props for each:

+### Signature Component:

 | Props                  |                            Description                             |
 | ---------------------- | :----------------------------------------------------------------: |